jake94chavez/w2_tueswarmup_mockup/week-2/thursday.md

 ## The Challenges
-1. Write an algorith that reverses a string.
+1. Write an algorith that reverses a string. <br>
 Example: <br>
 `"spoons"`<br>
 `// snoops`

 	Bonus: Write another algorithm that uses the algorithm you just wrote to check if a string is a [palindrome](http://lmgtfy.com/?q=palindrome+meaning)
-1. Write an algorithm that takes an **array of integers** and returns the value of the most frequent integer.
+1. Write an algorithm that takes an **array of integers** and returns the value of the most frequent integer. <br>
 Example: <br>
 `[3, 78, 111, 404, 111, 98, 3, 111]`<br>
 `// 111`